 In 2012, Parker, decided he wanted to set up a charity to help conservation groups use the GIS technology.
 Parker explains: "I felt bad.
 I would throw this complex software at conservation groups and then leave them to it.
 So, I thought, why not use my experience and my love of New Zealand to give something back and make a difference?"

 Parker’s idea was to establish a core group of geospatial expert volunteers who could help conservation groups harness the mapping tool for the benefit of their conservation work.
 The volunteers and GiC’s committee of experts support projects in different ways, depending on their complexity.
 "It has been easy to get volunteers.
-Many of them are very skilled and are keen to help New Zealand’s conservation the skills of our volunteers.
+Many of them are very skilled and are keen to help New Zealand’s conservation efforts.
 It could be anything from an easy mapping project up to something very complex."

 "I want New Zealand to be pest-free.
 That’s the big picture, that’s the vision we’re all after."